-This part, shared amongst the 3 models, corresponds to the "control" of the growth.
-It describes the local state of an entity.
-The state of an entity gathers two counters cpt_V and cpt_H .
-The first is used to manage the duration of the first growth phase (the vertical part of the "T") and cpt_H the duration of the second growth phase.
-So a Cell is a record with just two counters.
+This part, shared by all three example models, corresponds to the "genetic control" of the growth.
+It describes the local state of an entity, which contains here two counters, cpt_V and cpt_H : the first counter regulates the duration of FGP (the stem of the T) and the second counter regulates the duration of SGP (the hat of the T).
+Thus a cell is simply a record with two counters: